What is Bobath therapy?

 The aim of the therapy is to look at the specific difficulties a person has in participating in ordinary activities, and find practical solutions that can be incorporated into everyday life.

-Therapy at the Bobath Centre starts with analysing what a person does already, how they do it, and what is getting in the way of them progressing to the next stage or learning how to do new activities.
+Therapy at the Bobath Centre starts with analysing what can be achieved already, how it’s achieved, and what is getting in the way of someone progressing towards their goal or learning something new.

 How does Bobath therapy help?

-- Therapy can focus on improving a child’s ability to move, e.g. to roll, reach with their arms, sit up, stand or walk, to better control their posture such as to be able to sit upright and use their hands; and to maintain and improve mobility of joints and muscles.
-For adults it may help to reduce pain, or remove the need for painful surgery.
+- Therapy can focus on improving the ability to move, so for a child e.g. to roll, reach with their arms, sit up, stand or walk, to better control their posture such as to be able to sit upright and use their hands; and for a young person or adult, to maintain and improve mobility of joints and muscles.

 - Bobath therapy frequently makes use of play to develop skills enabling children to move and use their eyes and hands more effectively so they can dress, eat, read, write and play with friends.